In recent years, the mobile phone has risen to a place of unparalleled prominence in the digital world.

 - 57% of millennials won’t do business with a company whose website doesn’t work well on mobile.

-4 Smart Ways for Nonprofits to Connect with Millennials on Mobile Platforms
+Engaging with Millennials: 4 Smart Ways for Nonprofits to Connect on Mobile

 Millennials are a cause-minded group, and they want to support NPOs they believe in.
 The trick is merely to make engaging with your organization as attractive (and straightforward) as possible.